NESCent/hip_hack_howto/manuscript.md

 Our advertising has been predominantly through popular mailing lists in the appropriate academic discipline, as well as spreading word through emails to colleagues.
 Generally the first call for applications would go out about 3 weeks before the deadline, with a second call/reminder at 1 week.
 Direct invitations would go out at the time of the first call, but additional ones can be sent later as other names/suggestions come in.

-Figure/Appendix X: example of an hackathon advertisement
+*Figure/Appendix X: example of an hackathon advertisement*

 ###The Application Process
 We have used a fairly simple application form (through Google Docs) for screening participants (Figure/Appendix X).
 Beyond obvious fields such as name and contact info, we were interested in the following major fields: (1) availability: can the person attend the entire event; (2) a general checklist of skills/expertise that were applicable to the hackathon theme; (3) personal goal for attending the hackathon: why do they want to attend and what do they want to get from it; (4) demographics.
-(Lesson learned: we did not ask for demographic info in earlier applications, but found that diversity suffered when we didn’t have information to help balance decisions); (5) where they are coming from (for budgeting purposes) and whether they have support to attend without our funding.
+(Lesson learned: we did not ask for demographic info in earlier applications, but found that diversity suffered when we did not have information to help balance decisions); (5) where they are coming from (for budgeting purposes) and whether they have support to attend without our funding.

-At one point we asked for proof of expertise, but it was a bit awkward and didn’t work very well.
+At one point we asked for proof of expertise, but it was a bit awkward and did not work very well.

 ###Criteria for Choosing Participants
 Choosing participants for a hackathon is more complicated than simply choosing expert programmers.
 A number of criteria need to be considered in trying to optimize productivity.
 These include (1) the ability to work with others.
 Some people may be great at working alone, but unable to work in a group setting, which makes them a poor choice for such a group project.
 (2) Balancing coders and users.
 Having people who will be using the product working directly with the people who are writing them can help each side better understand how the two halves go together: coders can learn about the way users will want to use a product and the ways in which they’ll be capable of using it (interface), while users will learn more about what is feasible for a product.
 (3) Diversity: if one of the main goals of a hackathon is to increase the community engagement in a product, system, or concept, it is important to recruit from the broader representative community.
 This is not always easy.
 In a general call for applications, one often finds that those who view themselves on the fringes of the “hacker” community will not apply or feel that they cannot contribute, so effort needs to be made to directly encourage and/or invite them.